 Master of Health Sciences in Nutrition and Dietetics

-The Master of Health Sciences (MHSc) in Nutrition and Dietetics is a programme designed to provide the specialised postgraduate training required to enable graduates to seek registration with the New Zealand Dietitians Board in order to practise as a Dietitian in New Zealand, and to provide safe and competent dietetic care in a variety of health and community settings.
-Dietetic care includes the provision of safe, enjoyable, nutritionally adequate and appropriate food and fluids to meet individual and population nutritional needs.
+The Master of Health Sciences (MHSc) in Nutrition and Dietetics is a programme designed to provide the specialised postgraduate training required to enable graduates to seek registration with the New Zealand Dietitians Board to practise as a dietitian in New Zealand.
+As registered health professionals, dietitians work in a variety of settings, including hospitals, community organisations, sports, education, research and the food industry.

-Students should feel comfortable working in a clinical environment and should feel comfortable communicating with and have a level of sensitivity towards the needs of people from different cultural groups.
+Students should feel comfortable working in a clinical environment and have a level of sensitivity towards the needs of people from different cultural groups.

 Student learning is supported by expertise developed through small group learning and 20 weeks of placement in a range of nutrition settings.
 Students may be required to travel around New Zealand for placements to locations including the Waikato, Tairawhiti, Wellington, Christchurch and the West Coast.
 Every attempt will be made to find placements in Auckland for those with families.
 Travel and accommodation costs must be paid for by the students.

 Students will also complete a research thesis in order to provide a foundation for evidence-based practice and to enable further higher degree research to be undertaken.

 Graduates of the MHSc in Nutrition and Dietetics will: